 Remember, dairy and the kinds of fats found in cheese are quite a big deal for a dog’s digestive system to process, and sometimes their systems just give up and send it all back the way it entered.

-Have some fresh water and maybe some dry food ready for our dog for when this happens – not as a reward, because your pet will definitely know they’ve misbehaved, and feel punished enough by the tummy upset.
+Have some fresh water and maybe some dry food ready for our dog for when this happens – not as a reward, because your pet will know they’ve misbehaved, and feel punished enough by the tummy upset.

 Rather, it’s just a reminder that you have their best interests at heart.